-Dipak Naker is a Co-founder and Co-director at Raising Voices where he spends his days asking challenging questions about how to prevent violence against children, bringing answers to those questions to life, and supporting a team of hard working staff.
-He has designed an award winning communication campaign that reaches approximately 2 million Ugandans a month and developed a methodology for preventing violence against children at schools that is currently being rolled out in 1,000 Ugandan schools.
+Dipak Naker is a Co-founder and Co-director at Raising Voices where he spends his days asking challenging questions about how to prevent violence against children, bringing answers to those questions to life, and supporting a team of hard-working staff.
+He has designed an award-winning communication campaign that reaches approximately 2 million Ugandans a month and developed a methodology for preventing violence against children at schools that is currently being rolled out in 1,000 Ugandan schools.
 He has written many substantive pieces on preventing violence and serves on the Boards of a number of dynamic organizations.
 Dipak was born in Tanzania and has lived in East Africa for most of his life.

-Hassan Muluusi is an Assistant Program Officer in the Good School program.
+Hassan Muluusi is a Program Manager in the Good School program.
 He is well known around the office as “Chief Energizer” because of the spirited games he teaches everyone.
 He enters the office before 8 am each day and is one of the most reliable trainers on the Good School Toolkit.
 He has inspired many key stakeholders around Uganda to work with Raising Voices to train their team members including Plan Uganda, Care International, and Salvation Army.
 Before joining the Raising Voices team, Hassan studied at Makerere University and worked as a classroom teacher at Mulago Secondary School.
 Hassan is self-motivated and has a great passion for working with teams, learning new languages, and working with children.

 Immaculate Nansikombi loves singing and is known by her peers as “Eagle” because of the energy she carries in doing her work.
-At the office, Immaculate works with the Finance Department as a Senior Finance Officer.
+At the office, Immaculate works with the Finance Department as a Technical Manager.
 She holds a Bachelor’s degree in Finance & Accounting and has previous work experience with Farm Radio International, CAP-AIDS Uganda, the Ministry of Health and Word Vision and Linkages USAID.
 She has an unwaveringly positive attitude and believes there is a solution to every challenge.
 She is the proud mother of one son and desires to give peoples’ lives meaning.
 She sees that vision fulfilled by working as a part of Raising Voices each day.

-Janet Nakuti, more commonly known as Mama SASA!, due to her unwavering dedication to the SASA! approach, is a Senior Program Officer responsible for monitoring and learning.
+Janet Nakuti, more commonly known as Mama SASA!, due to her unwavering dedication to the SASA! approach, is a Learning Manager responsible for monitoring and learning.
 She conducts the monitoring and evaluation of SASA! in Kampala and is responsible for the day to day and periodic assessment and documenting of the progress of the implementation of SASA!
 She has a Bachelor’s Degree from Makerere University in Sociology.
 Before joining Raising Voices, she worked with Save the Children, UPHOLD, the Ministry of Health and Creative Research and Evaluation Centre doing research on the promotion and protection of social and health well-being.
 As a wife and mother, her dream is to support and inspire activism right from her household by fostering the values of non-violence, respect and non-discrimination at every opportunity.

 Lori Michau is a Co-founder and Co-director at Raising Voices where she invests abundant energy to create a supportive, inspiring and challenging work environment.
 Involved in all aspects of work at Raising Voices, she spends her days supporting staff and strategy development, developing ideas and programs, learning from experiences on the ground, and discovering new ways to promote violence prevention.
-Lori loves injecting beauty into her work through art and design and is detail oriented to the point of mild obsession.
+Lori loves injecting beauty into her work through art and design and is detail-oriented to the point of mild obsession.
 Lori received her Masters in Human Rights at Makerere University and has lived in the region since 1995.
 Before co-founding Raising Voices, she worked at Kuleana Center for Children’s Rights and Jijenge!
 Women’s Center for Sexual Health.
 Lori is the author of several groundbreaking violence prevention methodologies, various articles and serves on many advisory boards.

 Mastula Nakiboneka is known as the “quiet storm” of the Good School team!
-As an Assistant Program Officer with the Good School program, her work involves building local and institutional activism by carrying out trainings on the Good School Toolkit, supporting new partners learning to use methodologies, and providing onsite technical support visits.
+As a Program Officer with the Good School program, her work involves building local and institutional activism by carrying out trainings on the Good School Toolkit, supporting new partners learning to use methodologies, and providing onsite technical support visits.
 Mastula graduated with a degree in Education from Makerere University, and previously taught at one of the pioneer schools where the Good School ideas were first pretested.
 Mastula has a great passion for art and fashion.
 She is inspired by the kindness of others and is great at making friends.

-Milly Nalutaaya is a lover of figures and works as an Administrative Assistant at Raising Voices.
+Milly Nalutaaya is a lover of figures and works as an Finance Assistant at Raising Voices.
 She is responsible for managing the documentation of the Raising Voices materials and stationery stores, assisting in the tracking of activity advances and proper filing of all the finance payment vouchers and programmatic data entry.
 She has a Bachelor of Science Degree in Quantitative Economics and she is finalizing a Masters of Statistics Degree from Makerere University’s School of Statistics.
 Before joining Raising Voices, she worked with Commonwealth Finance Solutions and the Institute of Statistics Research Consultancies in the areas of data management and analysis.
 Milly’s passion is data management and she is proud to be working with Raising Voices.

 Sara Siebert loves learning about new cultures and manifestations of the human spirit in her travels, and has a funny accent no one can place because she picks things up from everywhere she has lived.
 Based partly in the U.S. and partly in Haiti, she is a longtime fan of Raising Voices, where she first worked in 2004, and just keeps coming back.
 She has worked on issues of violence against women and girls for the past 19 years, in 11 countries, and acts as a Raising Voices Technical Advisor.
 In addition to helping other organizations use the SASA! methodology, she enjoys gardening, dancing, scuba diving and daily meditation.

-Tabitha Suubi is a Program Officer supporting the Media Program at Raising Voices.
+Tabitha Suubi is a Communication Officer supporting the Media Program at Raising Voices.
 She works with other team members to plan and implement the national multimedia campaign and is responsible for running the SMS and sticker campaigns, managing media campaign databases, and tracking media campaign activities.
 She previously engaged in advocacy, raising awareness and mobilizing communities with the Center for Domestic Violence Prevention (CEDOVIP).
 She has also undertaken scholarly research projects with the Center for International Governance Innovation (CIGI).
 Tabitha holds a BA in Social Sciences from Makerere University and is currently pursuing her MA in Peace and Conflict Studies.
 Tabitha is inspired by her family to promote values of respect across humanity and has a soft spot in her heart for children.